-The CAMECA Atom Probe Tomography product line comprises the LEAP 4000X Si model (straight TOF mass analyzer) and the LEAP 4000(X) HR (Reflectron TOF mass analyzer).
+The CAMECA Atom Probe Tomography product line comprises the LEAP 5000 R model (reflectron TOF mass analyser), the LEAP 5000 XR (with advanced laser pulse module), and the LEAP 5000 XS (laser-assisted straight TOF mass analyzer with new flight path technology).
 The CAMECA Atom Probes are developed in collaboration with the GPM - Materials Research Group - of Rouen University, France).

 By courtesy of